bacpop/PopPUNK/docs/visualisation.rst

 - _microreact_clusters.csv -- the strain or lineage assignments with headers formatted for microreact, plus anything from ``--info-csv``.
 - _core_NJ.nwk -- a neighbour-joining tree from the core distances.
-- _perplexity20.0_accessory_tsne.dot -- a 2D embedding of the accessory distances, produced using t-SNE (in this case with :ref:`perplexity` 20).
+- _perplexity20.0_accessory_mandrake.dot -- a 2D embedding of the accessory distances, produced using `mandrake <https://github.com/bacpop/mandrake>`__ (in this case with
+  :ref:`perplexity` 20).

 Open https://microreact.org/upload in your browser, and drag and drop these three files